cristianoliveira/awesome4girls/README.md

   - [Geek Girls Carrots](http://gocarrots.org) – *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e9/Flag_of_Poland_%28normative%29.svg/1280px-Flag_of_Poland_%28normative%29.svg.png" alt="Poland" width="30">

     Geek Girls Carrots is a global grassroots organisation focused on women in tech and female entrepreneurs.
-We gather to inspire, learn from each other, share knowledge.
-We believe that girls in new technologies are the avant-garde of innovation.
-We want to overcome stereotypes by bringing more diversity into tech world.
-Find out what we do, where and when you can join and start coding!
+Carrots change the current situation in the IT industry by increasing women’s participation in new technologies.
+Diversity within teams contributes to boosting innovation and better economic results for the companies.
+GGC create an international community, by continuous group support, mutual motivation and a friendly environment for personal growth.

   - [League of Women Coders](http://lwc.tech/)